 Lindenstraße 9–14, 10969 Berlin

-Alongside numerous paintings, the JMB will present sculptures and drawings.
-Contemporary documents, including photographs, newspaper excerpts, and film clips, will illustrate the historical context.
-Biographies of the artists and descriptions of their networks and meeting places, such as Montparnasse and the artists’ residence La Ruche (The Beehive), will provide a vivid impression of Jewish-European diversity in the French capital.
+Alongside numerous paintings, the JMB presented sculptures and drawings.
+Contemporary documents, including photographs, newspaper excerpts, and film clips, illustrated the historical context.
+Biographies of the artists and descriptions of their networks and meeting places, such as Montparnasse and the artists’ residence La Ruche (The Beehive), provided a vivid impression of Jewish-European diversity in the French capital.

 The term School of Paris (École de Paris) describes neither an art school nor a stylistic movement.
 Coined in 1925 by the journalist and art critic André Warnod, it refers to a cosmopolitan art scene that stood up to nationalist and xenophobic voices.
 Its members came to Paris from the former Russian Empire, that is, from Poland, Ukraine, and Belarus, as well as from Germany and Italy, to find a new, free environment for their work.
 Some of them shared ideals, but above all they wanted to escape the poor living conditions in their countries of origin, where they had faced marginalization and discrimination, culminating in pogroms.